-The country guitar chicken picking, or "Chicken Pickin" style evolved back in the 50's by guys like Don Rich, James Burton, Roy Nichols and others.
-I seen various spellings, chicken picking, chicken pickin, chickin pickin, chicken picken and other ways as well.
-No matter how you spell it, the technique is the same.
+The country guitar chicken picking, or "Chicken Pickin" style evolved back in the 50's by pickers like Don Rich, James Burton, Roy Nichols and others.
 I think of Buck Owens and Merle Haggard when I think of this early country guitar twang style.
 Another pioneer of chicken pickin was Luther Perkins, who played guitar for Johnny Cash in his early days.
 Be sure to check out my instructional video called "Folsom Blues Solo Ideas" DVD lesson.

 Don Rich - Buck Owens

 Luther Perkins - Johnny Cash

 Learn how to play country guitar, chicken pickin style, quickly and easily with these no-nonsense instructional dvd's.
 Every lesson is straight forward and to the point!
 Download versions available as well.
 Each video lesson is approximately one and a half hour in length and includes a CD containing Jam Tracks, Tabs and more!